Alex38Lyon/Synthese-PSM_LARRA/Scripts/README.en.rst

 Usage: python pyThtoDat.py
 How to use:
-    Export the .sql file with Therion using the following command in the .thconfig file:
+	- Export the .sql file with Therion using the following command in the .thconfig file: 'export database -o Outputs/database.sql'
-    export database -o Outputs/database.sql
-    Select the database.sql file to process in the window
+	- Select the database.sql file to process in the window
-    Define an optional prefix for each station
+	- Define an optional prefix for each station
 Result: (.dat) and (.mak) files are created in the same folder
 Note: Stations are named using the order number from the Therion database, not the numbers from the (.th) files

 ------------
 pyCreate_th2